ibalampanis/sustainable-living/guide.md

 ### Insulate, Insulate, Insulate

 - Your house isn't always that good at keeping in the heat.
-So try insulating around heat sources like [radiatiors](https://www.doityourself.com/stry/installing-reflective-insulation-behind-radiators), or places that are not usually insulating, like the attic.
+So try insulating around heat sources like [radiators](https://www.doityourself.com/stry/installing-reflective-insulation-behind-radiators), or places that are not usually insulating, like the attic.
-- Chimney ballons are also another way of insulating your home, of course, if you have a chimney.
+- Chimney balloons are also another way of insulating your home, of course, if you have a chimney.

 <h1 align="center">
 	<img height="200"  width="200" src="media/insulation.png" alt="">